Feature #410

 As a compromise, a good solution until there is maybe more time to work on this would be to offer the user the choice to continue with the found / still available interfaces without reconfiguring them.
 I don't know the current code, but I guess just keeping the configuration for existing interfaces should be quite easy to implement?
 Showing stuff on webinterface etc. could then maybe added later.

-Updated by dont care over 10 years ago
+Updated by dont care about 11 years ago

 about restong the backup, that only works if that yet doesn't include the missing interface. my wlan usb stick was quite new, so that was no problem. but if my wlan stick fails in a year, I won't have a backup without usb wlan stick interface and up to date firewall rules! so then I would have to reconfigure everything manually on the console ):